 0 – 2 years old 3 – 5 years old 6 – 7 years old 8 – 10 years old 11 – 13 years old

-A great parent tool to assist you to build or add to home library for your child.
-Answer a few questions and get answers on how many books, types of books and more in less than a minute.
+A great parent tool to assist you to build or add to a home library for your child.
+Answer a few questions and get answers on how many books, types of books, and more in less than a minute.

 Colorin Colorado is a premier national website serving educators and families of English language learners (ELLs) in grades PreK-12.
 Lots of free research-based information, activities, advice to parents, schools, and communities around the country for more than a decade.